ReStructuredText: Reference implementation

 The reference implementation of the reST parser is a component of the Docutils text processing framework in the Python programming language, but other parsers are available.

 The Docutils project has not registered any MIME type for reStructuredText nor designated any unregistered MIME type as official, but documents the MIME type text/x-rst as in de facto use by, for example, the build system for the Python website.
 The same MIME type is used in the freedesktop.org file type database used by desktop environments on Linux.
 Another MIME type, text/prs.fallenstein.rst, was registered as a vanity MIME type by a third party in 2003 to represent reStructuredText, and remains the only IANA-registered MIME type for reStructuredText, although it is not acknowledged as such by the Docutils project.

 Applications

 reStructuredText is commonly used for technical documentation, for example, in documentation of Python libraries.
 However, it is suitable for a wide range of texts.

 Since 2008, reST has been a core component of Python's Sphinx document generation system.

 Trac also supports reStructuredText, as do GitHub and Bitbucket.

 In 2011, Distributed Proofreaders, which prepared texts for Project Gutenberg, was considering adoption of reST as a basic format from which other ebook formats could be generated.

 In July 2016 the Linux kernel project decided to transition from DocBook based documentation to reStructuredText and the Sphinx toolchain.

 The software build tool CMake switched from a custom markup language to reStructuredText in version 3.0 for its documentation.

+The JetBrains IDE ecosystem supports reStructuredText editing through plugins such as reStructuredText Pro, which provides RST and Sphinx documentation support including live preview and syntax highlighting.